 Date Painted: 09/21/2019

-Region: The California Coast > Northern California > Humboldt
+Region: Northern California > The California Coast > Humboldt

 Geological Hazards: Steep or Unstable Cliffs, Awkward Footing on Uneven Terrain